Skip to Content

 Ebola is a deadly virus.
 Outbreaks have been known to occur in Uganda from time to time.
 In 2022, there was an ebola outbreak in Uganda that caused 55 deaths.
 You can read more about this outbreak here.

+Ebola has no vaccine.
+It is also very deadly.
 Signs of Ebola include sudden fever, muscle aches, vomiting, abdominal pain, rashes on the skin, bleeding both inside and outside of the body, red eyes, joint/muscle pain, etc. If you show these symptoms while visiting any part of Africa seek medical care immediately.

 I was traveling in Uganda during the 2022 Ebola outbreak.
 I was worried that the country would go into lockdown to prevent the spread.
 Luckily, they were able to get it under control quickly.
+The government did a very good job of controlling the situation.
+They shut down some roads to prevent the spread.

 Cholera

 In Uganda, cholera outbreaks aren’t necessarily common but they do happen.
 Particularly during the rainy season when well water becomes contaminated with sewage.
-Cholera can spread quickly if left unchecked, causing a rapid onset of severe diarrhea, vomiting, abdominal cramps, and dehydration which can lead to death if untreated.

-Treatment options for cholera include antibiotics.
-Vaccines are also available.
+The most effective way to avoid getting cholera is by using clean water for drinking and washing.
+There is a vaccine available.
 Visit a travel vaccine clinic before your trip to Uganda to determine whether or not you need the cholera vaccine.

-Healthcare in Uganda
+Healthcare and Medical Treatment in Uganda

-It is strongly recommended that travelers who plan to visit Uganda obtain sufficient travel insurance prior to their departure.
-Your travel insurance should cover medical evacuation if the need arises.
-If you suffer a major injury or disease, you may need to be evacuated to another country with better healthcare infrastructure.
-For travel insurance, I recommend SafetyWing*.
+Your travel insurance should also cover medical evacuation.
+If you suffer a major injury or disease, you may need to be evacuated to another country with better medical infrastructure.
+This can be extremely expensive.

 Dangerous Animals to Avoid While Visiting a National Park